1 yr (2 semesters)

-Journalism – New Media remains one of the most forward-thinking programs of its kind.
-Edgy and provocative curriculum is constantly upgraded to reflect the warp-speed changes in the field.
-In one academic year, you'll be skilled at:
+Sheridan’s Journalism – New Media certificate is one of the most forward-thinking graduate programs of its kind.
+We update our courses constantly to reflect the fast-paced changes in the media industry.

-- Multi-media storytelling and the use of social media for research and promotion of news
+- Using social media for research and promotion of news

 - News and factual writing for print and websites

 - Investigative reporting techniques and the use of WikiLeaks and other transparency and whistleblowing websites

 - Video storytelling

 - Photo and audio journalism